sspeedwagonn/MutualDemise/README.md

   - "world"
   - "world_nether"
   - "world_the_end"
-immune_players: # UUIDs of players who will not be killed
+immune_players: # UUIDs of players who are immune to being killed
 ```

 ## Commands